binarisGit/LejosEV3RESTService/README.md

 # Description #

 This project contains a RESTful Webservice for the lejOS EV3 LEGO MINDSTORMS brick based on an embedded jetty server and JAX-RS.
-It uses the [lejOS EV3 API](http://www.lejos.org/ev3/docs/) and is capable of rotating, running, making sounds and scanning colors.
+It uses the [lejOS EV3 API](http://www.lejos.org/ev3/docs/) to let robots run, rotate, scan colors and make noises.

 # Installation #